itzmestar/Octoparse/README.md

 -----------

 ### Credentials:
-add the following varables to a `.env` file in the project directory to override manual input of username and password.
+include the following varables as environment variables or add them to a `.env` file in the project directory to override manual input of username and password.
  - `OCTOPARSE_USERNAME`
  - `OCTOPARSE_PASSWORD`
 -----------